YusufGundar/KernelNucleusT/README.md

 ## Goals

-I plan to design a GUI framework library in the future, along with regex-supported structures and cross-platform file I/O primitives.
+I plan to design a GUI framework library for the future; I also intend to add structures with regex support and fundamental components for cross-platform file reading operations.
+However, my primary, major goal is to develop a desktop environment for Wayland on Linux.

 ---